 - Above all, why does the phenomenon occur?
 How important is using deionized water only?
 What are the necessary properties of the fluid for a bridge to be appear? - What does it mean for the beakers to be "in contact"? - How to describe the stability of the bridge?
-What forces keep the bridge together as the beakers are moved away? - Is there any fluid flow in the bridge?
-How to prove or rule out such a flow? - What are the key differences between an extended stability of an already existing bridge and a self-formation of a new bridge? - What are the key parameters of the bridge? (maximum stable length? diameter? stability? shape?)
-How do they depend on the voltage applied? geometry and position of the electrodes? parameters of the fluid (conductivity? surface tension? density?) - Is there a room for quantitative predictions and measurements? - What is the dynamics of the formation of a bridge?
+What forces keep the bridge together as the beakers are moved away? (surface tension? electrostatic?)
+Does the bridge respond to the presence of a charged body? - Is there any fluid flow in the bridge?
+How to prove or rule out such a flow?
+Is the flow of the fluid dependant on the initial level in the beakers?
+Are there any current carriers and an electric current through the bridge? - Can the laws of energy conservation by applied?
+Is there a relation between the electric potential and e.g. extra surface energy? - What is the dynamics of the formation of a bridge?
 How large is the time lag before the bridge is formed?
-Is it possible that, under certain conditions, the lime lag is sufficiently long? - What would happen if there are two different liquids in the two beakers?
+Is it possible that, under certain conditions, the lime lag is sufficiently long? - Is there a difference in the effect if the voltage is increased gradually or instantly?

+- What are the key differences between an ongoing stability of an already existing bridge and formation of a new bridge? - What are the key parameters of the bridge? (maximum stable length? temperature gradient? diameter? stability? shape?)
+How do they depend on the voltage applied? geometry and position of the electrodes? parameters of the fluid (conductivity? surface tension? density?) parameters of the ambient air? (humidity?) - Is there a room for quantitative predictions and measurements? - What would happen if there are two different liquids in the two beakers?
 Do they need to possess any additional properties?
-What if the liquids are non-Newtonian? - If there is a raw of beakers, is it possible to have many bridges? one extended bridge? - What new we can add to this profoundly researched problem?
+What if the liquids are non-Newtonian?
+What if an AC voltage is applied? - If there is a raw of beakers, is it possible to have many bridges? one extended bridge? - What new we can add to this profoundly researched problem?